Updated on 02/09/23

 Keep your knees slightly bent or flexed

-This tip is key to mastering the art of balance.
+This tip is critical to mastering the art of balance.
 Remember to keep your knees flexed, like springs in a car, while you paddle.
-Your knees should be bent slightly at all times—even as you’re paddling—to absorb any bumps and swell that rolls under your board.
+Your knees should be bent slightly at all times—even as you’re paddling—to absorb any bumps and swell that roll under your board.
 Also, the closer your center of gravity (CG) is to the board, the easier it will be for you to balance.

 You don’t need to spend hours on end practicing this skill.
 Try it for 10 or 15 minutes next time you’re paddling around.
-You can even do it on land first with a soft surface below you (like grass).
+You can even do it on land with a soft surface below you (like grass).

 Then try it on your SUP and see how much easier and more comfortable it feels.
-With this tip, you should see an almost immediate improvement in your balance
+With this tip, you should see an almost immediate improvement in your balance.

 Exercise your legs